 Step 6: Let Them Cool

-Let them cool.
+Let your fingerprint heart cool.
 Then you and the kids can paint, glue, glitter, and decorate them to your heart’s content.
 Add a string or ribbon.
-I like filling the finger heart with glue and adding glitter on top to make the little heart really pop!
+I like filling the finger heart with glue and adding glitter to make the little heart really pop!

 My son had fun playing with the excess dough, and it was fun to see him pushing his finger imprints into his own dough (like we had just done in the heart craft).

-He also liked pretending that he was baking cookies for me and practicing rolling with the rolling pin.
+He also liked pretending to be baking cookies for me and practicing rolling with the rolling pin.
 My daughter, who is only a month old, only participated in the imprint part, but I am over the moon to have this keepsake of hers.

-Older kids can really be creative by adding their own twists, shapes, decorations, painting, glitter, or jewels to their craft.
+Older kids can be creative by adding twists, shapes, decorations, paint, glitter, or jewels to their heart-shaped craft.

 If you enjoyed this craft, make sure to save it for later and follow us on Pinterest for more fun ideas.